Providing better outcomes for people in our region

 GP Psychiatry Support Line

-The GP Psychiatry Support Line is a free service for GPs who require psychiatry advice on the phone or via secure messaging.
+The GP Psychiatry Support Line is a free phone-in service available for GPs to help them manage the mental health care of their patients.

 Please note this service is for GPs only.